 Vehicles with OnStar® have three additional control buttons located at the bottom of the mirror.
 See your dealer/retailer for more information on the system and how to subscribe to OnStar®.
-See OnStar® System on page 2-39 for more information about the services OnStar® provides.
+See the OnStar® owner's guide for more information about the services OnStar® provides.